Nikolaev-Oleg/Lake-Angre/README.md

 - The Lake-Angre1.R file contains the code for models 1.1 - 1.6
 - The Lake-Angre2.R file contains the code for models 2.1 - 2.6
+- The Lake-Angre3.R file contains the code for the 'Surface' logger data prediction.
+This code partially duplicates Lake-Angre2.R
 - Files modify_date.R and modify_date_up.R contain custom function which are used in the main code

 **Model 1 description**